 And by the way, if you follow a gluten-free diet like I do, I recommend DeLallo Gluten-Free Orzo.

-Creamy Lemon Orzo Soup is delicious as a starter or as a meal.
+Delicious as a starter or as a meal

 This recipe makes four cups of soup or two large meal-size bowls.